Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Overview

-While Kreg hasn’t ventured into too many tools their plunge saw is worth a look.
+While Kreg has not ventured into too many tools, their plunge saw is worth a look.
 And, since Kreg is a #1 supplier of jigs for woodworkers, it’s not surprising this saw is both a great value and well priced.

-Most importantly, it also features one of my favorite features of a circular saw: a blade-left design that allows us right-handed users the ability to see the blade and action without leaning over sideways during the cut.
+Most importantly, it also features one of my favorite features of a circular saw: a blade-left design that allows right-handed users to see the blade and action without leaning over sideways during the cut.

 This is one of Kreg's first adventures into tools, but so far reviews are pointing to it paying off.
 If you're afraid of that new-to-the-trade brand you might head back to the Makita.